PatrikBak/GeoGen/README.md

 You can download the latest pre-built release from the [GitHub Releases](https://github.com/PatrikBak/GeoGen/releases) page.

-Unzip the downloaded archive and run the executable for your platform (e.g., `GeoGen.MainLauncher.exe` on Windows).
+Unzip the downloaded archive and run the executable for your platform (e.g., `GeoGen.exe` on Windows).

 ## Documentation